Xcn12/Catalog-of-participatory-reuse-challenges-solutions-and-lessons-learned/README.md

 The file table.md provides a preview of the catalog, while the file Catalog.html includes a filter function to help users find the right information more quickly.

 ## The themes of this catalog
-There are three themes for participatory reuse challenges, solutions, and lessons learned: **developing reusable assets, using reusable assets, and managing reusable assets**. <br>
+There are three themes for participatory reuse challenges, solutions, and lessons learned: **developing reusable assets, using reusable assets, and managing participatory reuse**. <br>
-The first two themes—developing and using reusable assets—are derived from the "development for and with reuse" concept, while managing reusable assets covers the remaining aspects.
+The first two themes—developing and using reusable assets—are derived from the "development for and with reuse" concept, while managing participatory reuse covers the remaining aspects.

 ## The areas under each theme
 | Themes                                          | Areas                                                                                                                                                  |